asvd/intence/README.md

 intence, the scrolling indicator
 ================================

-intence replaces the scrollbar with a texture
+intence replaces a scrollbar with a texture

-see http://asvd.github.io/intence/ for concept description and installation guide
+see http://asvd.github.io/intence/ for the concept description and usage guide